Lopezsarmiento/poc-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To login into the app
+    username: 'admin',
+	password: '1234'

 ## Available Scripts

 In the project directory, you can run:

+username: 'admin',
+	password: '1234'

 ### `npm start`